harness/developer-hub/docs/continuous-integration/ci-technical-reference/build-and-push-to-ecr-step-settings.md

 ### Context

-Enter a path to a directory containing files that makeup the [build's context](https://docs.docker.com/engine/reference/commandline/build/#description).
+Enter a path to a directory containing files that make up the [build's context](https://docs.docker.com/engine/reference/commandline/build/#description).
 When the pipeline runs, the build process can refer to any files found in the context.
 For example, a Dockerfile can use a `COPY` instruction to reference a file in the context.

 ### Labels